Here and Now

 • HERE, NOW • TIME FEELS DIFFERENT HERE • THE FOREST REMEMBERS • WHEN WE RETURN

-For a moment, we allow ourselves to experience urban forest time.
-We investigate the more-than-human connections in and with Gateshead Riverside Park, using our bodies, personal stories, and collaborative place-based explorations.
+For a moment, we allowed ourselves to experience urban forest time.
+We investigated the more-than-human connections in and with Gateshead Riverside Park, using our bodies, personal stories, and collaborative place-based explorations.
 During and after each prompt, we record our responses.
-There are the stories we uncovered.
+This is the urban forest story we uncovered.

 Previous